sagemath/trac_to_gh/Issue 9245.md

 CC:  @novoselt

 Here is some initial shot at constructing toric varieties "by name".
 It might be useful to write doctests for the toric varieties.
-Once the dust has settled we might want to load pickled objects, but for now we construct the fans from generating cones.

-Obviously this relies on #8988, which isn't finished yet.
-Also, I haven't added the import to `all.py` to avoid patch rejects.
+We construct the fans from generating cones and store them in a dictionary to expedite repeated requests.

+This patch relies on
+* #8988 (toric varieties)
+* #8989 (CPR-Fano toric varieties)

 Issue created by migration from https://trac.sagemath.org/ticket/9245